pbouda/buildroot-qt-dev/README.md

 For graphical output the system supports LinuxFB and EGLFS.
 The latter is the default.
-For more information about the configuration of the platform plugins and Qt on embedded platform please visit:
+For more information about the configuration of the platform plugins and Qt on embedded platforms please visit:

 http://doc.qt.io/qt-5/embedded-linux.html